-As per 10 CSR 20-7.015, BOD5 and TSS samples collected for mechanical plants shall be a 24 hour composite sample.
-Due to the small size of this facility this composite sample shall be made up from a minimum of four grab samples collected within a 24-hour period with a minimum of two hours between each grab sample.
-Grab samples, however, must be collected for pH, Ammonia as N, and E. coli.
+As per 10 CSR 20-7.015, BOD5 and TSS samples collected for lagoons may be grab samples.
+Grab samples must be collected for pH, Ammonia as N, E. coli, Oil & Grease, and Total Phosphorus.
 This is due to the holding time restriction for E. coli, the volatility of Ammonia, and the fact that pH cannot be preserved and must be sampled in the field.
-As Ammonia samples must be immediately preserved with acid, these samples are to be collected as a grab.
+As Ammonia, Oil & Grease, and Total Phosphorus samples must be immediately preserved, these samples are to be collected as a grab.
+For further information on sampling and testing methods please review 10 CSR 20-7.015(9)(D) 2.